CHANGING A WHEEL

 If necessary, remove the wheel trim.

 Use the wheelbrace 1 to slacken off the wheel bolts.
 Position it so as to be able to push from above.

-Place the jack 2 horizontally; the jack head must be lined up with the sill closest to the wheel concerned, as shown by an arrow 3.
+Crank up jack 2 by hand to position the jack head against the jacking point closest to the relevant wheel and marked by an arrow 3.